Belgrave Hall: Statues

 Four statues remain from an original collection of sixteen that were bought by the Vanns sometime before 1790.
 These appear to have been a diverse collection of mythological subjects bought in Italy by Colonel Hewitt of Stretton Hall, and bought from his estate by the Vanns.
 They were described by John Throsby in his Leicestershire Views as being "Pomona; Diana; Flora; Ceres; Hercules; Venus; a Satyr; a Turk and his consort; two Emperors and a Pope".
 Hannah Vann's will, at her death in 1842, notes the statues as items she hoped could stay in the family.
 Twelve appear to have been taken to Enderby by her heirs, where they were locally known as the "Twelve Apostles", but have since been dispersed and mostly not been traced.
 Of the four that remain, perhaps because they were larger and less easily moved, two are in the formal gardens, and may be Throsby's "Ceres" and "Hercules".
 The other two stand inside what were once the gates to Belgrave House, now part of Belgrave Gardens, and are both statues of the Greek god Telamon, but may be what Throsby describes as the two Emperors.

 Paranormal and media coverage

-In 1999, Belgrave Hall became famous across the world when two ghostly figures were recorded on security cameras outside the Hall.
+In 1999 staff at Belgrave Hall reported the recording of two ghostly figures on security cameras outside the hall.
 The ISPR (International Society for Paranormal Research) examined the footage and decided the image was environmental in nature rather than paranormal, namely a falling leaf, but went on to "identify" quite a few cold spots and "residual forces".
 A DVD, The ISPR Investigates Ghosts of Belgrave Hall was released.
 The building remained of interest to ghost hunters long after this sighting was explained.
 The team from Ghost Hunters International concluded it was most likely people with reflective jackets walking around.
 Living TV's Most Haunted crew investigated here in 2003 with celebrity guests Vic Reeves and his wife Nancy Sorrell.
 Belgrave Hall was featured on the 26 June 2012 episode of Fact or Faked: Paranormal Files.